|Like most car-parks in Assen, most of the time, the free car|

 The parking situation at Addenbrookes is still in the news.
 While there might be a case for some pressure to get employees at the hospital to take alternative forms of transport, the patients are not generally going to hospital for fun, but because they have to.
 It's really not the time to try to change behaviour.

-There is a tendency in the UK for things like this to be applauded by cyclists on the grounds that at least something is being done for cycling.
+There is a tendency in the UK for policies like this to be applauded by cyclists on the grounds that at least "something is being done" to encourage people out of cars.
+However I don't think it's helpful at all.
 Quite apart from the fact that it's a remarkable negative publicity campaign to go around hassling people when they are ill, I also believe it to be rather silly to get too excited about people being hassled out of cars on less than 1% of their journeys.
 These are not the journeys that need changing.
 What is needed to make a real difference is for people to be attracted out of cars on some proportion of the other 99% of their journeys.
 Perhaps once cycling is made into a safe and convenient option for normal people on an everyday basis, they'll also feel more like cycling for exceptional journeys such as to hospital.

 In the Netherlands, more carrot is used than stick.
 It's lead to considerably more cycling than elsewhere, while driving has remained comparatively hassle free.